When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Effectiveness Analysis via Representation Engineering

-After obtaining the refusal direction $v^{(l^*)}$, we characterize the model's refusal tendency in the latent space by calculating the scalar projection of the input text onto this direction.
+After obtaining the unit refusal direction $\mathbf{v}^{(l^*)}$, we characterize the model's refusal tendency in the latent space using its scalar projection along this direction.
 For any given input $x$, the projection $p_x^{(l^*)}$ at the selected layer $l^*$ is calculated as:

-where $\cdot$ denotes the dot product, and $p_x^{(l^*)}=\textit{Projection}(x)$ is the scalar projection onto $\mathbf{v}^{(l^*)}$.
+where $\cdot$ denotes the dot product and $p_x^{(l^*)}$ is the scalar projection onto $\mathbf{v}^{(l^*)}$.

-We regard $p_x^{(l^*)} = 0$ as the empirical refusal boundary.
-A projection closer to the positive direction indicates a stronger refusal tendency, while a negative value suggests the model is more inclined toward safety or compliance.
+Because raw projection scales vary across models, we calibrate each model separately.
+For model \(m\), \(p_{m,x}\) denotes the projection of input \(x\) defined in Eq.~\ref{eq:refusal_projection}.
+Using 300 safe Alpaca~\cite{alpaca} and 100 harmful JailbreakBench~\cite{JailbreakBench} reference projections, we compute the mean \(\mu_m\) and standard deviation \(\sigma_m\) over their combined projections and standardize each projection as \(\widetilde{p}_{m,x}=(p_{m,x}-\mu_m)/\sigma_m\).
+A class-balanced one-dimensional logistic regression (safe \(=0\), harmful \(=1\)) then yields the log-odds score \(s_{m,x}=\beta_m\widetilde{p}_{m,x}+b_m\), where \(\beta_m\) and \(b_m\) are its slope and intercept.
+We take \(s_{m,x}=0\), the equal-odds point between the safe and harmful reference classes, as the calibrated refusal-direction boundary.
+Positive scores indicate more refusal-like representations.

+We compare six input sets, consisting of two direct query sets and four RAG context sets: